gambitproject/jsgte/INFOS/closures.md

     //g5 is a function that always returns 5 alert(g5());

-Here’s a version of the above with g converted to an anonymous function:
+Here's a version of the above with g converted to an anonymous function:

     function f(x) {